-Unfortunately, it is impossible for many companies to do without ERP.
-Indeed, many of them actually prefer to manage maintenance stocks and orders financial information directly in the ERP rather than in the CMMS (Computerized Maintenance Management System).
-The reason is that companies would rather not delegate finance; also, after all the difficulties encountered by companies during the integration of their ERP, it seems very unlikely that they agree to modify their purchasing processes.
+Unfortunately, it is impossible for many companies to do without enterprise resources planning software.
+Indeed, many of them actually prefer to manage maintenance stocks and orders financial information directly in the enterprise resources planning software rather than in the Computerized Maintenance Management System.
+The reason is that companies would rather not delegate finance; also, after all the difficulties encountered by companies during the integration of their enterprise resources planning software, it seems very unlikely that they agree to modify their purchasing processes.

-Yet, some industry 4.0 next-gen maintenance management applications such as Mobility Work are meant to be at the heart of the company's information system, and therefore offer the possibility to be connected to your ERP.
+Yet, some industry 4.0 next-gen maintenance management applications such as Mobility Work are meant to be at the heart of the company's information system, and therefore offer the possibility to be connected to your enterprise resources planning software.

 Placing the CMMS at the heart of the company

-Pierrick Pincemin, industrialization manager at FMGC, the foundry subsidiary of material transformation specialist Farinia Group, decided to connect his next-gen CMMS Mobility Work to the company’s ERP.
-He says: "We are using our CMMS in several ways: the maintenance department uses it internally to follow-up repairs, to schedule maintenance plans, technical shutdowns, weekend shift, night shift; the methods department uses it to follow up all tooling-related maintenance activities...
+Pierrick Pincemin, industrialization manager at FMGC, the foundry subsidiary of material transformation specialist Farinia Group, decided to connect his next-gen CMMS Mobility Work to the company’s enterprise resources planning software.
+He says: "We are using our maintenance management software in several ways: the maintenance department uses it internally to follow-up repairs, to schedule maintenance plans, technical shutdowns, weekend shift, night shift; the methods department uses it to follow up all tooling-related maintenance activities...
 Other departments of the company also use it: the purchasing department in order to track maintenance expenses, and the accounting department to collect financial information and calculate the cost price of our manufactured products.
 Mobility Work is used by around 100 people on the site out of 400, including the production department”.